aws-amplify/docs/js/interactions.md

     conversationModeOn={false}
 />
 ```
-You can turn voice conversation mode on/off by passing boolean `conversationModeOn` in the props.
+By default, the ChatBot will allow for both voice and text interaction.
+You can turn off text interaction by passing prop `textEnabled={false}` or you can turn off voice interaction by passing prop `voiceEnabled={false}`.

+The `conversationModeOn` props turns continuous conversation cycle mode on/off for voice interaction.

 Following simple app shows how to use **ChatBot** component in a React Native app;